WWYY: Nassau ownership

-On October 31, 2014 at 12:00 p.m., WWYY flipped to alternative rock as "Spin Radio 107.1".
+On October 31, 2014, at 12:00 pm, WWYY flipped to alternative rock as "Spin Radio 107.1".
 The last song on 107 The Bone was "The End" by The Doors, while the first song on Spin Radio 107.1 was "The Mother We Share" by Chvrches.
 The station was programmed by PD/MD Sal Palazzolo.
 Spin Radio was unannounced well into the following year when jocks were finally introduced in May 2015.
 Riley Reed handled mornings, "Becker" was on afternoons, Joe Brown did the night show and Liam was on weekends and fill-ins for the other jocks.
 The station became notorious for giving away tickets to local and regional shows, and bringing in artists for "Spin Sessions" at the ArtsQuest Center at SteelStacks.
 On April 16, 2016, Spin Radio began simulcasting on 94.7 W234AX Allentown, which also broadcasts on WODE-HD2, further expanding its signal into the Lehigh Valley.
-The additional signal showed an increase in listening in the Lehigh Valley, most of the station's listening was still in the Southern Poconos and Northern Lehigh Valley where the main signal for WWYY was strongest.
+The additional signal showed an increase in listening in the Lehigh Valley, most of the station's listening was still in the southern Poconos and Northern Lehigh Valley where the main signal for WWYY was strongest.

 On May 1, 2019, the station began operating under an LMA between Connoisseur Media and Cumulus Media; the sale to Cumulus eventually closed on June 26, 2019, and the studios were moved from the WSBG/WVPO studios in Stroudsburg into the WODE studio building in Easton.

 On October 14, 2019, WWYY changed their format from alternative rock to a simulcast of country-formatted WCTO 96.1 FM Easton, Pennsylvania.